nbatfai/SamuKnows/README.md

 ### SamuKnows

-Here the video of SamuMovie is divided into its three subcomponents: the house, the can and the man.
+Here the video of SamuMovie is divided into its three subcomponents: the house, the car and the man.
 First I teach the agent to recognize these standalone subcomponents.
 Then the agent should detect the house and the moving car and man in the original SamuMovie video.